NixOS/nix.dev/source/tutorials/module-system/module-system.md

 This is done by declaring *options* that specify which values can be set and used elsewhere.
 Options are declared by adding an attribute under the top-level `options` attribute, using `lib.mkOption`.

-In this section, you will define the `generate.script` option.
+In this section, you will define the `scripts.output` option.

 Change `default.nix` to include the following declaration: